sjzeil/CoWeM/README.md

 * [Project development reports](http://www.cs.odu.edu/~zeil/gitlab/cowem/reports/reportsSummary/projectReports.html)

-* Currently in version 1.16.
+* Currently in version 1.17.

 * The CoWeM system itself is a small collection of Gradle plug-ins and associated support libraries.
 Courses built in CoWeM include a small set of files that will "bootstrap" the fetching of CoWeM code and the Gradle build manager onto nearly any system with a working Java runtime environment without requiring a special installation procedure.

+# New in v1.17

+* Bug fixes affecting slides

 # New in v1.16